Executive Coaching Goals: A Grounded, Human-Centered Approach to Real Leadership Growth

 What I’ve Learned From 29 Years of Executive Coaching

-I’ve also learned that goals must evolve.
+I have also learned that goals must evolve.
 Early in a coaching engagement, a leader may focus on confidence or clarity.
 As awareness grows, the goal often shifts toward impact and responsibility.
 This evolution is not a failure of the original goal; it is evidence of growth.
 Coaching works best when goals are treated as living agreements rather than fixed targets.
 That flexibility allows leaders to respond to new challenges without losing direction.

 How I Help Leaders Define Coaching Goals That Actually Work